 In the meantime, it’s important to do your research and only consume foods you know are safe.

 Be aware of additional risks

 If you have an allergy to sesame, you may also have allergies to other seeds and nuts.
 Allergies to hazelnuts and rye grain may accompany a sesame allergy.
 You may also be sensitive to tree nuts like walnuts, almonds, pistachios, and Brazil nuts.

-Being allergic to sesame can be a drag because of the foods you have to avoid.
+Being allergic to sesame can be a bother because of the foods you have to avoid.
 But there are plenty of other healthy oils and products that don’t contain sesame or related allergens.
-You may have to play detective when reading labels or ordering in restaurants, but you can enjoy a wide variety of foods without ever having to set foot on sesame street.
+You may have to play detective when reading labels or ordering in restaurants, but you can enjoy a wide variety of foods without ever having to set foot on Sesame Street.

 If you have a sesame allergy, you can reduce your odds of having an allergic reaction by avoiding products that contain sesame seeds or sesame oil.
 Sesame seeds and sesame seed oil are widely used, however, so avoiding them completely takes vigilance on your part.